Open Bible Data Home About News OET Key

 ⇔ more than striking a stupid one a hundred times.

-USTRebuking causes understanding people to learn
+USTRebuking sensible people once causes them to learn

-BSB ⇔ A rebuke cuts into a man of discernment
+BSBA rebuke cuts into a man of discernment

-⇔ deeper than a hundred lashes cut into a fool.
+⇔ deeper than a hundred lashes [cut into] a fool.

 WEBBEA rebuke enters deeper into one who has understanding